sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 7. Then press `Select Save Directory` then search for the directory you want to save
 8. Press `Start Processing` and enter the number of frame (e.g 1-3 must comma separated)
 9. Wait until appear a folder containing icons and done

+*Tip: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item*